-NASA currently operates 15 Earth Science missions (see Tables 1 and 2).
+NASA currently operates 17 Earth Science missions (see Tables 1 and 2).
 All missions are currently producing data, but several also show signs of aging.
-Except for Suomi NPP (October 2011) and SAC-D/Aquarius (June 2011), all missions have passed their nominal design life, and are currently in extended operations.
-Signs of battery aging have been observed in GRACE, CloudSat, and SORCE, all of which require intensive battery management and duty-cycling of instruments, which can reduce both quality and spatial/temporal coverage of the datasets.
-Aging mechanisms on the Aura TES instrument have restricted spatial coverage and in the past year have caused an extended data outage until the instrument could be returned to service.
-Instruments with reduced capability (noted in RED) are the Landsat-7 ETM+ (failed Scan Line Corrector), QuikSCAT's SeaWinds (antenna no longer rotates so that the data are used primarily to cross-calibrate with other on-orbit scatterometers), Terra's ASTER (SWIR module is no longer functional), and Aqua AMSU (Channel 4 has failed).
-Instruments that no longer provide data (noted in RED) are Agua's AMSR-E and HSB, TRMM's CERES, Jason's TRSR, and Aura's HIRDLS.
+Except for Suomi-NPP (October 2011), SAC-D/Aquarius (June 2011) and LDCM/Landsat-8 (February 2013), all missions have passed their nominal design life, and are currently in extended operations.
+Signs of battery aging have been observed in GRACE, CloudSat, and SORCE, all of which require intensive battery management and dutycycling of instruments, which can reduce both quality and spatial/temporal coverage of the datasets.
+The Jason-1 mission exhibited signs of additional memory degradation and was moved to a lower 'geodetic' orbit in May 2012, where it will pose less risk to the altimetry constellation, but still provide a marine geoid dataset in addition to continuing oceanographic products.
+Instruments with reduced capability (noted in RED, Table 2) are the Landsat-7 ETM+ (failed Scan Line Corrector), QuikSCAT's SeaWinds (antenna no longer rotates so that the data are used primarily to cross-calibrate with other on-orbit scatterometers), Terra's ASTER (SWIR module is no longer functional), Agua AMSU (Channel 4 has failed) and Agua AMSR-E. JAXA re-started AMSR-E rotation in December 2012 at a much lower rate (2rpm vs 40rpm), and is using it for cross-calibration with AMSR-2, which allows the AMSR-E and AMSR-2 datasets to be merged into one climate data record.
+Instruments that no longer provide data (noted in RED, Table 2) are Aqua's HSB, TRMM's CERES, Jason's TRSR, and Aura's HIRDLS.
 All other sensors are fully functional and are producing standard products that meet or exceed specifications.